samandeep007/Django/readme.md

 - All you need to do now is to start your development server by running ``` py manage.py runserver ``` command on the terminal.

-- You project should now be running on localhost:8000
+- Your project should now be running on localhost:8000

 ### Enjoy!!!